Starting a family of 7 in Singapore at the age of 21

 In their maisonette of about five years, Bernice, Bryan and Melody have been sleeping in the master bedroom with their parents, while Crystal and Ambrosia have been sharing a room, with the helper and their aunt in the third bedroom.

-But it is not only the sleeping arrangements that are a squeeze.
+But it is not only the sleeping arrangements that have been a squeeze.
 Finding space to study at home in peace is also not easy when their other siblings are playing noisily, as they often do.

 This year, it has been particularly difficult for Crystal, who is taking the N-level examinations and is working hard to qualify for the direct polytechnic admission programme.